scala-ide/scala-ide.github.com/blog/_posts/2012-07-31-release-notes-2.1-Milestone-2.md

 audience, contact us!

-The ScalaTest plugin was the first plugin to become part of the ecosystem, and the today we release another one, the Scala worksheet plugin.
+The ScalaTest plugin was the first plugin to become part of the ecosystem, and the today we release another one, the [Scala Worksheet][worksheet] plugin.
 More plugins are on the way, so stay tuned!

 ### Full Scala 2.10 support